pstroe/chartering-new-realms-2024/chapter2.md

 Some of the poetic books contain texts which scholars believe were intended to be performed as song, as indicated by superscripts or subscripts.
 We further categorised these poems as songs {cite:p}`Staubli2018`.

 To allow for an optimal comparison of MT performance, we aimed to choose neutral, descriptive Latin passages as sources for the non-religious excerpts.
 As many well-established Latin works with English translations tend to be religious, philosophical, or fictional, identifying a truly neutral text was a challenge.
-We selected Cicero’s *De Legibus*, a key legal text, and Geoffrey of Monmouth’s *Historia Regum Britanniae*, which includes descriptive historical narratives.
+We selected Cicero’s *De Legibus* ({cite:p}`Cicero1959`, {cite:p}`CiceroFott2014`), a key legal text, and Geoffrey of Monmouth’s *Historia Regum Britanniae* ({cite:p}`Monmouth1136`, {cite:p}`Monmouth1999`), which includes descriptive historical narratives.

 <table>
     <tbody>